Amazon made a huge compromise to get YouTube back on the Echo Show

-YouTube has returned to Amazon’s Echo Show gadget after Google disabled the service in September, but with one major difference: instead of playing videos in full screen, the Echo Show now displays the same version of YouTube that runs on desktop web browsers.
-To watch full screen YouTube videos, you must walk up to the Echo Show, tap on the video frame, then tap a tiny full screen icon.
+YouTube has returned to Amazon’s Echo Show gadget after Google disabled the service in September, but with one major difference: Instead of playing videos in full screen, the Echo Show now displays the same version of YouTube that runs on desktop web browsers.
+To watch full-screen YouTube videos, you must walk up to the Echo Show, tap on the video frame, then tap a tiny full screen icon.

 This is exactly the kind of experience Amazon tried to avoid on the Echo Show.
 As Miriam Daniel, Amazon’s head of product management for Alexa, explained to me in an earlier interview, the company made a conscious decision to not support web viewers and touch-driven menus, as a way to differentiate the Echo Show from phones and tablets.

-Note: (This story has been updated with a statement from Amazon.)JN